 Alternatively, if I think the debate was bad or nobody was putting things together or explaining what they're saying, I'll just read the cards to try to find out what's going on.
 This is bad for you-- (almost) every time debaters have been unhappy with my decision, it's because I've had to turn to reading the cards and they've disagreed with how I've interpreted evidence.

 Disads: They're my fav.
 I'm trying to start becoming more critical of the logic of their story and the ability for teams to explain them completely.
 This doesn't mean I won't vote for you if you don't give every single warrant for why your DA is true, but I'll likely reward you with higher speaker points if I'm really confident that I can parrot the story back to the aff team if I vote against them on it.
-I prefer DAs that make sense, but that doesn’t mean I’m bad for the “go for the dumb DA that’s undercovered” strat if that’s your thing (dropped args are true args remember).
+I prefer DAs that make sense, but that doesn’t mean I’m bad for the “go for the dumb DA that’s undercovered” strat if that’s your thing.

 Theory, CPs, and K Alternatives: I put these pieces together because a lot of my thoughts on these three args blend together.